Before browsing the packing list below, it pays to keep in mind:

 - Sandals (for the beach & pool)

-- Athletic water shoes (1 pair is enough.
-It’s needed for the water hike, where you cannot just use sandals and you don’t want wet sneakers)
+- Athletic water shoes (1 pair- necessary for water hike and recommended for Dead Sea.
+For water hike you cannot use sandals and you don’t want wet sneakers)

 - Beach towel